KTurnage/bamazon/README.md

 ## Prerequisites
 MySQL -
-To install: in your comman line, cd into the directory.
-Run the command
+To install: in your command line, cd into the directory.
+Run the following command

 npm install mysql

 Inquirer -
-To install: in your comman line, cd into the directory.
-Run the command
+To install: in your command line, cd into the directory.
+Run the following command

 npm install inquirer